 Pauline Bailey and family

-In June 2015 I was diagnosed with Mixed Phenotype Acute Myloid Leukaemia.
-AML is one of the most aggressive forms of Leukaemia and goes from zero to 100% cancer cells in 4-8 weeks.
-I needed a course of intensive high strength chemotherapy followed by a stem cell transplant in 2015 to save my life.
+In June 2015 I was diagnosed with mixed phenotype acute myeloid leukaemia.
+AML is one of the most aggressive forms of leukaemia and goes from zero to 100% cancer cells in 4-8 weeks.
+I needed a course of intensive high-strength chemotherapy followed by a stem cell transplant in 2015 to save my life.
 I underwent my transplant in October 2015 but first needed to find a stem cell donor match.

 If umbilical cord stem cell storage had existed when I was born, it would have eliminated my wait to find a donor and reduced the effects of the stem cell transplant caused by the donor’s rather than my own cells.

 I cannot recommend the services of Future Health Biobank enough.
 As my son and daughter-in-law are expecting their first baby in January 2020, cord blood banking was a no brainer and the most amazing Christmas present I could have gifted to them both.